Xerox (XRX) Q2 2017 Results - Earnings Call Transcript

 Kathryn Lynn Huberty - Morgan Stanley & Co.
 LLC

 Hi.
 Thanks.
 Good morning.
 I appreciate why you narrowed the top end of the range, just given you would need to see well above normal seasonality in the back half to hit the prior top end of the range.
-But curious why you didn't also narrow the bottom end of the range, which would require weaker seasonality despite the product cycles?
-And maybe just speak to the factors in the back half that would put you closer to $3.20 versus the upper end?
+But curious why you didn't also narrow the bottom end of the range, which would require weaker seasonality despite the product cycles.
+And maybe just speak to the factors in the back half that would put you closer to $3.20 versus the upper end.
 Thanks.

 William F. Osbourn - Xerox Corp.

-Hey, Katy, it's Bill Osbourn here.
+Yeah hey, Katy, it's Bill Osbourn here.
 Thanks for the question.
-So let me just give some thoughts to you on all the four measures that we give a little guidance on – on adjusted EPS.
+So let me just give some thoughts to you on all the four measures that we give a little guidance on, on the adjusted EPS.
 But first of all, adjusted operating margin, we gave guidance at 12.5% to 13.5%, reaffirming that.
-We're very comfortable with where we're at year-to-date, 13.3% in Q2, first half at 12.2% and just to remind everyone, the third quarter is typically our – seasonally our second weakest quarter of the year, but Q4 is our strongest from an operating margin and from a revenues perspective.
+We're very comfortable with where we're at year-to-date, 13.3% in Q2, first half at 12.2%.
+And just to remind everyone, the third quarter is typically our seasonally our second weakest quarter of the year, but Q4 is our strongest from an operating margin and from a revenues perspective.
 But we're still very comfortable with the 12.5% to 13.
 5% range and believe we're set up pretty well for that.

 Revenues mid-single-digit down in constant currency for the full year; first half, we are 5.4% down.
 We believe the second half will be better than the 5.4% down at constant currency with once again Q4 being the strongest quarter of the year and Q4 being better than Q3.